 We schedule production of our systems based upon order backlog and customer forecasts.
 We include in backlog only those orders received from the customers in which a delivery date has been specified.
 In general, our ability to rely on our backlog for future forecasting and planning is limited because shipment dates may be changed, some customers may cancel or delay orders with little or no penalty, and our ability to collect cancellation fees from customers is not assured.
-Thus, our backlog may not be a reliable indicator of actual sales and financial results.
+Thus, our backlog may not be a reliable indicator of actual sales and financial results and this may affect the accuracy of our forecasts.